 If you simply must include memorabilia of a high acidity in your scrapbook, seal it in a clear mylar envelope to slow the acid from spreading.
 Another method is to use a neutralizing spray (I like Krylon's "Make It Acid Free" spray) to coat the item.
 This will create a protective seal, however it's strength will decrease over time and will need to be reapplied every few years to ensure the best protection.
 Mount it on cardstock before adhering it to your scrapbook page to provide a little extra protection and change out this paper if needed when you re-spray your memorabilia in the future.

-Though the mylar bags and the spray will help, I still recommend using the "digitalize or copy method" as this will best preserve your photographs and memorabilia.
+Though the mylar bags and the spray will help, I still recommend using the "digitize or copy method" as this will best preserve your photographs and memorabilia.
 And after all, isn't that the main reason you're creating the scrapbook in the first place?

 by: Lindsay Allyn

-Disclaimer: Please note that some of the links in this post are affiliate links.
+Disclaimer: Please note that some of the links in this post may be affiliate links or ads.
 There is no additional cost to you, but The Scrap Room will earn a small commission should you choose to purchase through those links.
-Thank you for helping support our business!
+Click here for my full disclaimer.
+Thank you for your support.